BKeanu1989/wp-live-to-local/README.md

 ```
 a go.

-And the path to mysql is expected under: __/Applications/MAMP/Library/bin/mysql__
+The path to mysql is expected under: __/Applications/MAMP/Library/bin/mysql__
 If that is not the case for you, change it accordingly.

 ## Warning